-It should be noted that the timeframe, between your submission and the Magistrates' Court hearing, can be 12-24 months.
-Applications may be submitted, and an invoice raised for the application fee once the pre-application details, outlined above, have been undertaken.
-Consultations undertaken, together with responses received and evidence of attempts to resolve concerns, must be attached to the application.
-Plus, details as to the extent of your landownership, in the vicinity of the site.
+Applications may be submitted, with the application fee, once the pre-application details outlined above have been undertaken.
+Consultations undertaken together with responses received and evidence of attempts to resolve concerns must be attached to the application form.
+Plus details as to the extent of your landownership, in the vicinity of the site.
 We will then: